r-grandorder/tri-hermes/en/pages/Lostbelt/avalon2.md

 Thanks for the heads-up.
 Deep down, a part of you is always worried about the humans, right?

 **Da Vinci:**
-You were just giving {(M) him /(F) her} a warning to stay out of trouble by not doing the same to other fairies.
+You were just giving [♂ him /♀ her] a warning to stay out of trouble by not doing the same to other fairies.

 **Coral:**
 I have no such intentions.
 Presumptuous interpretations are a bother.